AuditoryVO/ICAD2026_Workshop/README.md

 	   You'll also need to activate the IAC driver in MIDI System preferences.
 	   On Windows, SoniAladin uses GM directly so you don't need an additional sound engine.

-	4- Run SoniAladin.py from the Terminal or run the Jupyter notebook SoniAladin.ipynb
+	4- Run SoniAladin.py from the TerminaL

 	5- Say 'music' or press 'right arrow' to start the sonification.
 	   Say 'stop' or press 'left arrow' to stop the sonification.